tobyesmith/singularity101/_sources/workflow.md

 ## Components of a definition file

-A definition file is similar to this, some of the header and sections are optional
+A definition file is similar to the following, although some of the header and sections are optional.

 ```bash
 Bootstrap: library